May GWs signals by BH BH merging be associated with any gamma or neutrino burst? The case of a NS NS merging in GW GRB170817A: A LIGO GW connection to GRB?

 A more noisy neutron binary system while in collapse might be source of GW and also of the associated SN like explosion.
 However the masses are smaller, the consequent GW signal is much weaker and at higher frequency, the tidal disruption may smear and dilute the GW emission.
 Also a BH-NS fast cannibal collapse may lead to a very eccentric trajectory encounter or in the late stage of the NS strep-tease to sudden NS instability, causing GWs and an associated NS like a SN correlated explosion \cite{Fargion:2016}.
 These events, because a ten times smaller masses, might be observable at much lower (about ten times) intensity and at a consequent much nearer (ten times) distances and at a higher (kHz) frequencies.
-They are the best candidate for a visible, mostly in optical way, to a correlated GW-SN like explosion \cite{Fargion:2016}.
-The observable LIGO volume for such events at the same Signal-to-Noise level is, at present time, thousand times smaller than LIGO GW150914 one, and it might be revealed for instance in Virgo cluster or in a few tens Mpc Universe.
+This foreseen occurrence had been met on GW170817 event, discussed next section.
+They ($NS-NS$, $NS-BH$ merging) are the best candidate for a visible, mostly in optical way, to a correlated GW-SN like explosion \cite{Fargion:2016}.
 The possible UHECR trace are not much correlated observable signals (in our lifetime) because of the slow random walk of charged nuclei or even proton, that will held for century to come in a very delayed time scale.